Skip to main content

 You are here: Home --> Europe --> Malta

-Malta's climate is typically Mediterranean, with mild, rainy winters and hot, sunny summers.
+In Malta, there is a Mediterranean climate, with mild, rainy winters and hot, sunny summers.

 Malta is an archipelago located in the center of the Mediterranean Sea, consisting of three main islands, Malta (Malta), Gozo (Ghawdex) and Comino (Kemmuna), as well as some uninhabited islands.